 The specific details of what these responsibilities should be detailed in tenancy agreements.

-A landlord/ manager should inform tenants of when any repairs will be completed.
+A landlord or manager should inform tenants of when any repairs will be completed.
 We would advise tenants to get this in writing.

 The following links provide the specific legislation for the separate types of properties.